pyrocko/grond/docs/source/method/index.rst

       {\bf w} = \frac{1}{{\bf \sigma}}, \quad  \bf{W} = \sqrt{{\bf \Sigma}^{-1}}.

-For a :class:`~grond.targets.WaveformTarget` the data error statistics stem from real data noise before the first phase arrival as described e.g. in `Duputel et al.`_ (2012).
+For a :class:`~grond.targets.waveform.WaveformTargetGroup` the data error statistics stem from real data noise before the first phase arrival as described e.g. in `Duputel et al.`_ (2012).
 From the noise traces the inverse of their standard deviation is used.
-In Grond they are named `station_noise_weights` and are received from the :class:`~grond.analyser.NoiseAnalyser` before the optimisation.
+In Grond they are named `station_noise_weights` and are received from the :class:`~grond.analyser.noise_analyser.NoiseAnalyser` before the optimisation.

-For a :class:`~grond.targets.SatelliteTarget` the data error statistics are pre-calculated by `Kite`_ and loaded with the scenes.
-The estimation of the noise statistics has to be done before Grond by using `kite`_.
-In `kite`_ the noise estimation can be done in areas of the displacement map that are not affected by coseismic deformation by using spatial sampling methods and semi-variogram and covariogram formation, described e.g. in `Sudhaus and Jonsson`_ (2009).
+For a :class:`~grond.targets.satellite.SatelliteTargetGroup` the data error statistics are pre-calculated by `Kite`_ and loaded with the scenes.
+The estimation of the noise statistics has to be done before Grond by using `Kite`_.
+In `Kite`_ the noise estimation can be done in areas of the displacement map that are not affected by coseismic deformation by using spatial sampling methods and semi-variogram and covariogram formation, described e.g. in `Sudhaus and Jonsson`_ (2009).

-For a :class:`~grond.targets.GNSSCampaignTarget` the data error statistics are also obtained from the data set.
+For a :class:`~grond.targets.gnss_campaign.GNSSCampaignTargetGroup` the data error statistics are also obtained from the data set.
 They have to be estimated before and given in the GNSS data `YAML`-file describing the data set.
 For details visit the corresponding chapter in the `Pyrocko tutorial`_.

 Manual data weighting
 ^^^^^^^^^^^^^^^^^^^^^

 User-defined manual data weights enable an arbitrary weighting of data sets in contrast to balancing of single observations through target balancing and noise-based data weights.
 No rules apply other than from the user's rationale.
-In Grond they are called ``manual_weight`` and are given in the configuration file of the `targets`_.
+In Grond they are called ``manual_weight`` and are given in the configuration file of the `targets config`_.

 Normalisation of data and data groups
 -------------------------------------